History of Courtney Love in Timeline

 Head On/Repossessed

-In January 1995, Courtney Love was arrested in Melbourne for disrupting a Qantas flight after arguing with a flight attendant, contributing to her series of legal troubles during this period.
+In January 1995, Courtney Love was arrested in Melbourne for disrupting a Qantas flight after getting into an argument with a flight attendant.

-In March 1995, Courtney Love allegedly punched two male teenagers during a Hole concert in Orlando, Florida, leading to a lawsuit filed against her in November 1995.
+In March 1995, Courtney Love allegedly punched two male teenagers during a Hole concert in Orlando, Florida.

-On July 4, 1995, at the Lollapalooza Festival in George, Washington, Courtney Love threw a lit cigarette at musician Kathleen Hanna before punching her in the face, allegedly due to a joke about her daughter.
-Love pleaded guilty to an assault charge and was sentenced to anger management classes.
+On July 4, 1995, at the Lollapalooza Festival in George, Washington, Courtney Love threw a lit cigarette at musician Kathleen Hanna before punching her in the face, alleging that Hanna had made a joke about her daughter.
+She pleaded guilty to an assault charge and was sentenced to anger management classes.

-November 1995: Lawsuit for Alleged Assault at Concert
+November 1995: Lawsuit for Alleged Punching Incident at Concert

-In November 1995, two male teenagers sued Courtney Love for allegedly punching them during a Hole concert in Orlando, Florida, in March 1995.
-The judge dismissed the case, stating the teens "weren't exposed to any greater amount of violence than could reasonably be expected at an alternative rock concert."
+In November 1995, two male teenagers sued Courtney Love for allegedly punching them during a Hole concert in Orlando, Florida in March 1995.
+The judge dismissed the case.

 1995: Return to acting